fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 * * * * *

-This chapter has given you a brief introduction into what machine learning is for those of you who are just beginning your journey into the world of machine learning.
+This lab has given you a brief introduction into what machine learning is for those of you who are just beginning your journey into the world of machine learning.
 You have learned about how scikit-learn fits into the context of machine learning and how you can go about